 Patricia: Oh, great.

 Jim: Now think of that.
 Think of what she was faced with.
 And she contacted us after seeing that Tim Tebow Super Bowl ad with his mom, Pam.
-And we were able to counsel her and to give her a different option and that little girl is growing up now with her mom and I just think that's an example of what can be done.
+And we were able to counsel her and to give her a different option and I just thank the Lord that through all that effort - that was about 5 or 6 donors who contributed specifically to that - that we were able to save that baby.
+And that little girl is growing up now with her mom, and I just think that’s an example of what can be done.
 But they need to hear what the options are.

-Jim: I want to ask you this.
-It may be a tough question but given we're talking about that sense of guilt, that abandonment, that rage, that anger that post-abortive women have, some in the abortion community say, well, that's because of people like you—religious people—who lay that guilt on them.
-They would not feel that guilt if they did not have you telling them they should be guilty.
+Jim: And they need to be told what the future will look like.
+I want to ask you this.
+It may be a tough question but given we’re talking about that sense of guilt, that abandonment, that rage, that anger that post-abortive women have, some in the abortion community say, “Well, that’s because of people like you - religious people - who lay that guilt on them.
+They would not feel that guilt if they did not have you telling them they should be guilty.”
 Respond to that accusation.

 Jim: So, really and the world says, “Here’s your option.
 It’s one.”